tarcieri/turbine/README.md

 end
 ```

+## Semantics

+Turbine checkpoints progress as batches of messages in the stream are processed.
+There are two checkpointing backends available: local files and Zookeeper.

+No method is provided to reschedule work checkpointed in Zookeeper, although that'd be a pretty cool feature!
+PRs accepted!

+Turbine automatically reschedules processing of messages in the stream in the event of faults or rebalancing of resources.
+Because of this, the same message may be received multiple times.
+Stream processing jobs written in Turbine MUST account for this.

+An example of where things could go wrong is a "counter" job.
+Imagine we look for a particular event and increment a counter in statsd/memcached/redis.
+This will not give accurate numbers, because message replays will spuriously increment the counter.

+The contract of Turbine is as follows:

+* Turbine messages are guaranteed to be delivered AT LEAST once but Turbine MAY replay the same message many times
+* Because of this, stream processing jobs written in Turbine MUST be idempotent (i.e. repeat processing of the same message is gracefully tolerated)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.